CRM strategy: Build one in 8 steps for sales & loyalty

 What is customer relationship management (CRM)?

-Customer relationship management (CRM) is a term that refers to practices, strategies, and technologies that companies use to manage and analyze customer interactions and data throughout the customer lifecycle.
-The goal of customer relationship management is to improve customer experiences, support customer retention, and ultimately drive business growth.
+Customer relationship management (CRM) is a combination of practices, strategies, and technologies that companies use to manage customer interactions throughout the customer lifecycle.
+The goal is to improve customer experiences, support retention, and drive business growth.

-However, it's important to note that CRM isn't just about using technology to collect and manage customer data.
-It's a holistic approach that requires a customer-centric philosophy and culture within an organization.
-This customer-centric focus is what drives the development and implementation of a CRM strategy, which we'll explore in the next section.
+CRM isn't just about technology; it's a holistic approach that requires a customer-centric philosophy within your organization.
+This focus is what drives the development of an effective CRM strategy.

 What is a CRM strategy?

-A CRM strategy is a company-wide plan to increase revenue and improve customer relationships using specific actions and technology.
-CRM software helps your team turn strategy into action by consolidating data and giving you insight into your customer’s online behavior.
+A CRM strategy is a company-wide plan that uses specific actions and technology to increase revenue and strengthen customer relationships.
+CRM software turns this strategy into action by consolidating data and revealing insights into customer behavior.

 [inline illustration] CRM system (infographic)